Accommodation · Last updated 2 June 2026

 If you are arriving in La Linea as part of a longer road trip along the southern Spanish coast, these practical points are worth knowing.

 • Enter La Linea from the A-7 (also signed as N-340) approaching from the north along the coast from Algeciras.
-This is the main road access and brings you into the town from the direction of most larger hotels and aparthotels.
+This is the main road access and brings you in from the direction of the larger hotels.

 • If you are heading to a town centre hotel, follow signs for the centro urbano and look for parking garages (aparcamiento) on approach rather than trying to navigate the narrower central streets first.

-• The area around the Gibraltar border crossing is congested during peak hours (7am to 9am and 6pm to 8pm on weekdays).
-Avoid arrival during these windows if your hotel is near the southern end of town.
+• The area around the Gibraltar border crossing is congested during peak hours, typically 7am to 9am and 6pm to 8pm on weekdays.
+Avoid arriving during these windows if your hotel is near the southern end of town.

 • Motorhomes and campervans should check height restrictions at car parks before proceeding.
-The open-air public parking areas around Paseo Marítimo tend to be more accommodating for larger vehicles than underground car parks.
+Open-air public parking areas around Paseo Marítimo tend to be more accommodating for larger vehicles than underground car parks.
+Camping Sureuropa is the only verified camping option close to the border if you need a dedicated pitch.

 What to Ask Your Hotel Before Arriving

-To avoid any parking confusion on arrival, confirm these points directly with your accommodation before you travel.
+To avoid any confusion on arrival, confirm these points directly with your accommodation before you travel.

 • Do you have on-site parking?
 Is it included or charged separately?